wp-plugins/soundcloud-is-gold/readme.txt

 = How can I use the shortcode manually? =

-If for some reason you wish to use the shortcode manually, like for a special template with the do_shortcode() function:
+If for some reason you wish to use the shortcode manually, like for embeding someone else tracks, you can use:

 **[soundcloud id='10450254']**
 or